Appendix FM and the Financial Requirement for UK Family Visas

 • Some UK benefits including Maternity Allowance, Bereavement Allowance, Bereavement Payment and Widowed Parent’s Allowance

-• Payments under the War Pensions Scheme, the Armed Forces Compensation Scheme and the Armed Forces Attributable Benefits Scheme
+• Payments under the War Pensions Scheme, the Armed Forces Compensation Scheme, and the Armed Forces Attributable Benefits Scheme

 • Ongoing insurance payments